mofos/Flux_Differential-diffusion_Inpainting_Diffusers/README.md

 # Flux_Differential-diffusion_Inpainting_Diffusers
+can't wait for the PR(https://github.com/huggingface/diffusers/pull/9268) to get merge ..so used GPT to make this project..

 ## Introduction

 This project implements soft inpainting using the Flux model with Diffusers, incorporating support for LoRA (Low-Rank Adaptation).
 It's based on several key technologies and techniques:

-1. **Differential Diffusion**: A novel approach to image editing that allows for more precise and controllable modifications.
-This method is described in detail in the paper:
+1. **Differential Diffusion**:

    [Differential Diffusion: Giving Each Pixel Its Strength](https://arxiv.org/abs/2306.00950)

    Differential Diffusion enables fine-grained control over the strength of diffusion at each pixel, leading to more nuanced and targeted image edits.

-2. **Flux**: A state-of-the-art text-to-image model developed by Black Forest Labs.
-This project uses the development version of Flux, which can be found at:
+2. **Flux**:

    [FLUX.1-dev on Hugging Face](https://huggingface.co/black-forest-labs/FLUX.1-dev)

    Flux provides powerful image generation capabilities, which we leverage for our inpainting tasks.

-3. **LoRA (Low-Rank Adaptation)**: This project supports LoRA for fine-tuning the Flux model.
-LoRA weights are loaded using the PEFT (Parameter-Efficient Fine-Tuning) method, allowing for efficient adaptation of the model to specific tasks or styles.
+3. **LoRA (Low-Rank Adaptation)**: LoRA weights are loaded using the PEFT (Parameter-Efficient Fine-Tuning) method, allowing for efficient adaptation of the model to specific tasks or styles.

 4. **Gaussian Blur for Mask Processing**: The user-provided mask undergoes Gaussian blur processing.
 This technique softens the edges of the mask, creating a more natural transition between the inpainted area and the original image.

-By combining these technologies and techniques with the Diffusers library, this project offers a flexible and powerful tool for soft inpainting tasks, allowing for nuanced control over the inpainting process and easy adaptation to various styles or domains through LoRA.